OPENEHIRA/OPENLINK/README.md

 **2. Regex Fallback**
 If the AI is unreachable, the system switches to a regex-based parser.
 It handles common patterns reliably and marks results with a lower confidence score so you always know which path was taken.

+**3. Thinking State**
+The moment a command is submitted, the output panel switches to a processing view: a scanning accent-colored bar, a blinking cursor, and the model identifier.
+The Parse button label changes to `…` and disables.
+Once the response arrives, everything transitions in with staggered card animations.
+The result never appears abruptly.

-**3. Smart Suggestions**
+**4. Smart Suggestions**
 Five suggestions are shown below the input at all times.
-On load, they cover a broad range of actions.
-After each successful command, they update to reflect logical next steps — if you just grabbed an object, the suggestions shift to lift, move, release, and reposition.
-A shuffle button cycles in fresh options from the same context pool.
+On load they cover a broad range of actions.
+After each successful command they update to reflect logical next steps — if you just grabbed an object, suggestions shift to lift, move, release, and reposition.
+A shuffle button cycles in fresh options.

-**4. Command History**
+**5. Command History**
 Every successful command is saved to `localStorage`.
-The history row sits between the suggestions and output, so past commands are always within reach.
-Each entry has two actions: tap the text to fill the input box, or hit the replay button to re-run immediately.
+Each history entry has two actions: tap the text to fill the input, or hit the replay button to re-run immediately.

-**5. Simulator**
+**6. Simulator**
-The parsed command is passed to a simulator that describes the robot's response in plain text — motor engagement, force applied, confirmation.
+The parsed command is passed to a simulator that describes the robot's response in plain text.
 Ready to be swapped for real hardware output.

 ---